vzhukovskii/che-bookmark-plugin/README.md

 #### Storage

-As we need some kind of storage we will create an interface with necessary methods and it's implementation.
+As we need some kind of storage, we will create an interface with necessary methods and it's implementation.
 This storage will be injected into other components which want to operate with the bookmarks.

 Example of `org.eclipse.che.ide.bookmarks.storage.BookmarksStorage`:
 ```